Sacred Choral Music/Anthems & Motets

 SATB (with divisions), organ

-Words: Edmund Waller Featured in Organists' Review First performed by the Giltspur Singers in St Margaret's Lee.
-This performance may be heard on YouTube |
+Words: Edmund Waller Featured in Organists' Review First performed by the Giltspur Singers in St Margaret's Lee. |

 Blake's Cradle Song